 You can also visit housing.vplc.org for more information.

 The 2021 budget included $258 million for Homeowner Assistance Fund (HAF) to be used for assistance with mortgage payments, homeowner’s insurance, utility payments, and other specified purposes.
 The federal government has approved Virginia's program - sign up here to receive updates on how to apply! https://www.virginiamortgagerelief.com/

 Effective March 17, 2022, the maximum amount of assistance to eligible Virginia homeowners is $40,000 with no cap on the number of months past due.
 Homeowners experiencing a financial hardship due to COVID-19 after January 21, 2020, with a delinquency amount of $40,000 or less may now be eligible for assistance.
 Applicants who were previously deemed ineligible due to the original program cap policy should contact a program representative at 833-OUR-VMRP (833-687-8677), Monday through Friday, from 8 a.m. to 8 p.m. to begin the appeal process.

 - Department of social services crisis assistance: https://www.dss.virginia.gov/benefit/ea/ has all the options including COVID-19 related utility assistance, and heating and cooling season assistance, up to $300.

 Del.
 Price's Office Email - DelMPrice@house.virginia.gov

 Del.
 Price's Office Phone (call or text) - 757-266-5935

 Watch for More Info

-On August 3, 2021, Del.
-Price joined Laura Dobbs of Virginia Poverty Law Center to present important information for tenants and landlords at a rent relief event hosted by Maxwell Realty, the Newport News Branch of the NAACP, and New Beech Grove.
-You can watch the replay here:
+On May 2, 2022, Del.
+Price spoke with Christie Marra and Laura Dobbs of Virginia Poverty Law Center to present important information for tenants and landlords at a rent relief updates.
+Watch here: